-Unfortunately, the “forever home” is likely a myth, and acting on this desire can have some seriously negative long-term consequences.
-For the vast majority of military families, it’s smarter to rent for a year or two and then consider whether buying a house is the right choice for your particular situation at that particular time.
+Unfortunately, the “forever home” is usually a myth.
+Acting on this desire can have some seriously negative long-term consequences.
+For the vast majority of military families, it’s smarter to rent for a year or two.
+Then consider whether buying a house is the right choice for your particular situation at that particular time.
 There are three main reasons why this is true: employment instability, stress and decision-making, and financial upheaval.

 This post is part of The Comprehensive Military Retirement Checklist.
 Be sure to read all the other posts that go with the checklist, too!